danny-avila/LibreChat/docs/features/plugins/azure_ai_search.md

 #### AZURE_AI_SEARCH_API_VERSION

 Specify the version of the search API.
-When using new features such as semantic search, you may need to specify the preview version.
+When using new features such as semantic search or vector search, you may need to specify the preview version.
 The default value is '2020-06-30'.

 #### AZURE_AI_SEARCH_SEARCH_OPTION_QUERY_TYPE